Orbit-Research/Graphiti-API-Library-Development/README.md

 ## Requirements

 - C/C++ compiler (e.g., GCC, MSVC)
-- CMake (optional, for building the examples)
+- CMake (for building the library on your machine)
+- Python (for the python wrapper and use of it)
+- Execution Policy must be RemoteSigned for the current user to run the ps1 script files (this can be changed by running Set-ExecutionPolicy.exe)

 ## Folder Structure